Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 #### Building Visual C++ and JavaScript UWP apps
-For Visual C++ and JavaScript UWP, you may get "Error	Failed to add reference to 'Microsoft.Azure.Amqp.Uwp' **error** while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]
+For Visual C++ and JavaScript UWP, you may get "Error	Failed to add reference to 'Microsoft.Azure.Amqp.Uwp' **error** while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].

 Use the below [workaround](#workaround_uwp) for this error.
-Since the assemblies fail to install, you will have to **manually** copy them for Visual C++ and JavaScript UWP application.
+Since the required dependent assemblies fail to install, you will have to **manually** copy them for Visual C++ and JavaScript UWP application.

 <a name="workaround_uwp"/>
 ##### Workaround for building Visual C++ and JavaScript UWP apps